neontribe/my-best-life/content/services/the-hebe-foundation-digital-disruptors.md

 email: hellodigitaldisruptors@gmail.com
 form: https://www.surveymonkey.co.uk/r/Disruptors2019
 website: https://digitaldisruptors.org.uk/
+reviews:
-reviews: [{comment: "I really enjoyed the programme.
-All the workshops were interesting
-      and informative and I learnt much more than I thought I would.
+  - comment: I really enjoyed the programme.
+All the workshops were interesting and informative and I learnt much more than I thought I would.
 Not just about advers, which is what initially came to my mind when I thought of 'digital marketing'but about film-making, storytelling, and even colour psychology.
       My favourite part of the programme was definitely the final pitch. ...
 I realise now how many careers there are in the digital marketing field, and although I’m still not completely sure about the path I’m going to take, it’s been an invaluable insight into the industry.
 It’s shown me that entrepreneurship and changing the community around me isn’t as difficult as it seems. ...
-If you want to build your confidence and use your creativity while developing a digital solution that will help others around you, go for it!"}]
+If you want to build your confidence and use your creativity while developing a digital solution that will help others around you, go for it!
+---